ovi-doke/Artify-Photo/README.md

 The Word Art filter transforms an image into typographic artwork by replacing pixels with words whose sizes are dynamically mapped to local brightness.
 The input image is first validated and converted to grayscale to extract luminance.
 It is then resized for better performance.
 A large white canvas is created, and the user’s input phrase is split into words.
 These words are sequentially drawn across the canvas, mapped to every alternate pixel.
 Font sizes are determined using an interpolation function, where darker pixels yield larger fonts.
 The result is a text-based rendering that visually represents tonal gradients using size and spacing, forming an image entirely from words.

 **Development Iterations:**
 Early versions used random numbers generated instead of words.
-Switching to words abd phrases improved narrative and personaled the result.
+Switching to words and phrases improved narrative and personaled the result.
 Font size scaling and spacing were refined to maintain balance.

 **Evaluation:**
 Performs well on portraits or icons with strong shapes.
 Struggles on busy or low-contrast scenes.
 Long phrases lead to layout clutter and repetition artifacts.